-The rounded peninsula that is today the Gamage Shipyard and Marina stands has been a prominent South Bristol landmark for more than 250 centuries.
+The rounded peninsula that is today the Gamage Shipyard and Marina stands has been a prominent South Bristol landmark for more than 250 years.

-Native Americans made extensive use of the Bristol area, often visiting what we now call the Gut as they traveled up and down the coast.
-The shipyard property’s exceptionally accessible location certainly would have drawn them and most likely even served as a seasonal camping site.
+Native Americans made extensive use of the Bristol area, often visiting what we now call "the Gut," as they traveled up and down the coast.
+The shipyard's exceptionally accessible location most likely would have drawn them, and could have served as a seasonal camping site.

-In 1676, the first of several brutal Indian uprisings occurred, and French and Indian wars began.
-These Indian raids and battles caused the rapid abandonment by the English of the coast of Maine, and the area remained unsafe for them for more than 50 years.
+In 1676, the first of several Native American uprisings occurred, and French and Indian wars began.
+These raids and battles caused the rapid abandonment by the English of the coast of Maine, and the area remained unsafe for them for more than 50 years.

-In the early 18th century, Colonel David Dunbar, a representative of the Crown, brought Scotch-Irish settlers to the Bristol peninsula.
+In the early 18th century, Colonel David Dunbar, a representative of the Crown of England, brought Scotch-Irish settlers to the Bristol peninsula.
 The property where the shipyard stands first appeared in County deed records in 1787, and the land was owned by a number local fishermen through the first half of the 19th century.

 The recorded history of shipbuilding here began in 1871, with the purchase of land including the marina acres by Albion and Menzies (A & M) Gamage, who had been building large wooden sailing vessels since the early 1850s.
 Over the next 50 years, the well-regarded brothers built more the 88 sail and steam-powered boats, selling them both locally and as far away as New York and maritime Canada.
-Many of their fishing vessels were in the Boothbay and Southport, Maine, fleets as well as the large Gloucester, Massachusetts, fishing fleet.
-Three of the last boats from the yard were the steamboats that made up the early Damariscotta Steamboat Company fleet – Anodyne (1895), Bristol (1901) and Newcastle (1902).
+Many of their fishing vessels were in the Boothbay and Southport fleets, as well as the large Gloucester, Massachusetts fishing fleet.
+Three of the last boats from the yard were steamboats that made up the early Damariscotta Steamboat Company fleet – Anodyne (1895), Bristol (1901) and Newcastle (1902).

 In 1924, Harvey F. Gamage left his

-apprenticeship in East Boothbay boatyards to set up in business for himself.
+apprenticeship at East Boothbay boatyards to set up business for himself.
 That same year, he built a boat shed on the marina property.
 From 1924 to 1976, Harvey Gamage oversaw the

 construction of more then 288 sailboats, powerboats, draggers, scallopers, and windjammers.
 Most of his early boats were sloops, as well as schooners designed by the well-know naval architect